The Baltic Course

 Analytics, EU – Baltic States, Baltic States – CIS, Legislation, Modern EU

-Estonia plans for the prime ministers of the Baltic states to sign the deal on the European-gauge railway Rail Baltica project, however, Lithuania's Prime Minister Saulius Skvernelis is not sure about the signing, informs LETA/BNS.
+Lithuanian Finance Minister Vilius Sapoka has sacked Dainoras Bradauskas, head of the State Tax Inspectorate (STI), after a commission set up by the ministry recommended firing him for corrupt activities and gross official misconduct, reports LETA/BNS.

-Keyword tags: Construction, Cooperation, EU – Baltic States, Financial Services, Funds, Lithuania, Markets and Companies, Railways, Transport
+Keyword tags: Legislation, Lithuania, Markets and Companies, Taxation

-16.01.2017.Small firm from Riga promises to invest EUR 40 mln in Moldovan airport's development
+20.01.2017.Latvian Financial Police in cooperation with Lithuanian colleagues break up two VAT fraud rings

 Baltic States: Economy